 List Comprehension (listcomp)

-We should use list comprehension whenever we need to build up a list.
-Although the same can be achieved using traditional for and while loops, comprehension expressions are more performant (with CPython’s C core), expressive (nested for loops with if) and explicit (the only intent of list comprehension is to build a list).
+We can use list comprehension whenever we need to build a list from any iterable type.
+Although the same can be achieved using traditional for and while loops, comprehension expressions are more performant (with CPython’s C core), expressive (handling nested for loops with if conditions), and explicit (the sole intent of list comprehension is to build a list).
+List comprehensions can achieve anything map and filter functions are capable of.

 Be careful not to abuse list comprehension, for example, executing code for its side effects.
 List comprehension should only be used to create a list.